charmbracelet/wishlist/README.md

 #### Local

-If you want to explore your own local servers, you can simply run `wishlist --local` to be presented with a the UI filled with your `~/.ssh/config` hosts.
+If you want to explore your own local servers, you can simply run `wishlist --local` to be presented with an UI filled with your `~/.ssh/config` hosts.

 ### Library